 The recent partnership with the newly rejuvenated National Canal Museum brings the programs and collections of this nationally-recognized Smithsonian Affiliate to a new audience who visit the museum and park, ride the Josiah White II canal boat and participate in educational programs.
 (See more about the NCM below.)

 The Freemansburg Canal Education Center continues this mission, attracting thousands of school children each year.
 The Tales of the Towpath curriculum reaches even more children through classroom presentations, field trips and museum visits, while our popular “Immersion Days” integrate hands-on science, technology and cultural lessons with the D&L’s story.

 For more information, contact Dennis Scholl at [email protected] or 610-923-3548 ext.
 225.

 The D&L and the National Canal Museum host events year-round.
 We offer dinner cruises and wine tastings onboard our canal boat, the Josiah White II, as well as a Wildlands Conservancy’s Summer Camp, and National Mule Celebration Day on the grounds of Hugh Moore Park!
-See our CANALendar here.
+See our CANALendar for details.

 For more information, contact Loretta Susen at [email protected], or at 610-923-3548 ext.
 221.